kevcube/expo-better-auth-passkey/README.md

 import { passkeyClient } from "better-auth/client/plugins";

-// After (works on web, iOS, and Android) import { passkeyClient } from "better-auth-react-native-passkey";
+// After (works on web, iOS, and Android) import { expoPasskeyClient } from "better-auth-react-native-passkey";

 // Use exactly the same as better-auth's passkey client export const authClient = createAuthClient({
   baseURL: "https://your-server.com",
   plugins: [
-    passkeyClient(), // Now works on native!
+    expoPasskeyClient(), // Now works on native!
   ],
 });
 ```